MartinKemei/alx-low_level_programming/0x00-hello_world/README.md

 ## writing simple C programs
 - using printf, putchar and puts
-- understanding the `main` where a program starts from
+- understanding the `main` - a primary function for every C program that serves as a starting point for program execution